polykid22/Dash22/README.md

 # Dash22
 Rideshare app

-This is map components of the ride share app.
+This is where the passenger will input information regarding 'FirstName' 'LastName' 'Email' 'PhoneNumber' etc.